amitguptaforwork/genai_portfolio_projects/RAG-MultiPDF/readme.md

 I found the architecture of Docling to be much more understandable to me (I dont like too much abstraction).
 Docling converts ANY document to an internal representation that they called docling doc and then the same can be converted into any of the required formats.
 So parsing is required only once.
 See this image.
 ![doclingArchitecture](https://docling-project.github.io/docling/assets/docling_processing.png)

+Also another very cool thing is that we dont have to explicitly use different functions for different document types (.PDF, DOCX, PPTX, XLSX, HTML, WAV, MP3, images (PNG, TIFF, JPEG,..)).
+It automatically detects and parses different file types.
+We just use the `converter.convert` method.
+One limitation I found though: it seems they are not supportin parsing text files right now out of the box, so [some hacking required there by reading the .txt as a .md file!](https://github.com/docling-project/docling/discussions/1145)

 ### Vector Database - LandeDB and Alternatives
 LanceDB is an open-source, serverless vector database that's designed for AI applications.
 It's built on Lance, a columnar data format optimized for machine learning workloads.

-I also had option to use QDrantDB, which is another great open source alternative.
+I also had option to use Qdrant DB, which is another great open source alternative.
-I have worked with QDrantDB in the past, wherein I deployed it as a docker container We interact with it using APIs (via packages in python)
+I have worked with Qdrant DB in the past, wherein I deployed it as a docker container We interact with it using APIs (via packages in python)

 LanceDB, on the other hand, simply runs as a embedded database.
 Its lightening fast.